hmchen47/DataScience/ML/MLNN-Hinton/14-GANs.md

       + the correlations after a few iterations in that RBM
   3. do a stochastic top-down pass
     + adjust the bottom-up weights to be good at reconstructing the feature activities in the layer above
-    + using the directed lower connections (a sigmoid belief net)
-    + generated some data from that sigmoid belief net
+    + using the directed lower connections to generate some data from that sigmoid belief net
-    + adjust the bottom-up weights
     + the sleep phase of the wake-sleep algorithm
   + differences
     + top-level RBM acts as a much better prior over the top layers than just a layer of units assumed to be independent
     + rather than generating data by sampling from the prior, looking at a training case going up to the top-level RBM and just running a few iterations before generating data

 + Example: Modeling with the DBN on MNIST digits
-  + first two hidden layers learned w/o using labels
+  + first two hidden layers learned w/o labels
     + bottom two layers involved
-    + task: modeling all 10 digit classes in images 0f 28 by 28 pixels (right bottom input box)
+    + task: modeling all 10 digit classes in images of 28 by 28 pixels (right bottom input box)
-    + hidden layers (right bottom hidden boxes): 500 units
     + learning RBM w/o knowing labels $\to$ unsupervised learning
     + taking the patterns of activities in the hidden units
     + treating the patterns of activity as data
     + learn another RBM (2nd hidden layer - 500 units) w/o knowing the labels
   + top layer learned as an RBM for modeling the labels concatenated w/ the features in the second hidden layer
     + adding a big top layer w/ 2000 hidden units (top layer)
-    + providing 10 lanels (left 2nd top boxes)
+    + providing 10 labels (left 2nd top boxes)
     + concatenating those 10 labels w/ the 500 units representing features $\to$ really w/ one softmax unit
     + training top-level RBM to model the concatenation of the softmax unit for the 10 labels w/ the 500 feature activities reproduced by the two layers below
   + fine-tuning weights as a better generative model using contrastive wake-sleep